 Assistant Chief Constable (Crime and Criminal Justice)

-Strategic lead across all investigations teams, custody, intelligence and the wider criminal justice system.
-Responsible for building and maintaining relationships with regional and national partners, including Prisons, the Crown Prosecution Service, Courts and Youth Offending.
+Strategic lead across all investigations teams, custody, intelligence, public protection and safeguarding, as well as the wider criminal justice system.
+Responsible for building and maintaining relationships with regional and national partners, including the Crown Prosecution Service, HM Prison Service, National Probation Service and the judiciary.

 Chief Finance Officer, Chief Officer for Transport (Fleet) and Procurement

-Responsible for setting and maintaining the budget for police and fire in Hampshire.
-Acts as a strategic adviser to the Chief Officer Group on all financial matters, including planning for capital investment in new buildings and transformational change.
+As well as being the force's Chief Finance Officer, Richard is the Assistant Chief Officer (ACO) for Finance, Transport, Uniform Stores and Procurement.
+Richard is responsible for setting and maintaining the budget for Hampshire & Isle of Wight Constabulary and the Police & Crime Commissioner for Hampshire & Isle of Wight.
+Richard serves as a strategic adviser to the Chief Officer Group on all financial matters, including planning for capital investment in new buildings and transformational change.

 Chief Information Officer